Welcome to the World of SCA Heavy Combat

 Hey, I like this!

 So what do I need to get started?
-You’re first piece of armor that you’ll need is a hard cup, available at almost every store that has a sports section.
+Your first piece of armor that you’ll need is a hard cup, available at almost every store that has a sports section.
 But even though there is armor for you to use at practice, it’s hot, heavy, and hard to move in.
 And it doesn’t fit right.
 At this point, you need to make or purchase armor and weapons that will be your own and will fit you.
 For those who are handy with tools, there are patterns available.
 Helms are much harder to make, and are usually purchased from an armored.
 We also hold armor workshops when needed to assist you to make your own equipment.
 Figure on spending a minimum of $150-200 dollars to get started, your armor won’t be the prettiest, but the gear will be yours!
 Work on having your armor and weapons completed by the time you authorize.

 What do I want to look like?

 Close your eyes…hear the ring of sword on sword, spear points flashing in the sun, shields clashing together as fighters struggle to overcome each other.
 Now picture in your mind what that hero you saw was wearing…that’s a good start for the time period you should base your fighting persona on.
 Celtic…Roman….Norman… Norse…Anglo-Saxon… These are only some of the most popular choices, and therefore the easiest accessible.

 What do I need for Armor and Weapons?

 At the least: Helm, gorget (neck protection), elbows, wrist and hands, knees, groin (course, you already have that don’t you?
 J ), sternum and kidneys.
 Actually, figure on covering everything to start.
 Once you’ve gained some experience and confidence you can decide to lighten up or remove armor pieces that aren’t required.
 Rattan for weapons can be purchased at many “events” from the armor merchants.